Enter your zip to

 Whether you’re ready to begin your project now or need some expert advice, our network of contractors are here to help.
 With a few simple questions, we’ll find the best local professionals for you

-- Worm.
-Worm textures are achieved using a special aggregate mixture that’s hand-troweled and rubbed onto the surface in a circular motion.
-The look is similar to lace, with much smaller indents that resemble a worm colony.
+The Worm texture is made with a special aggregate mixture that is hand-troweled and rubbed onto the surface in a circular motion.
+The result is smaller indentations, similar to a worm colony, that resemble the lace texture but on a smaller scale.

 The Finishes